Reunion Island plans to go green | DW | 10.01.2022

 One of those already built is the 9-MW project Les Cedres in the south of the island.

 "Our park combines PV panels with organic farming.
-Plus, a battery system stores the electricity during the day to feed it into the grid in the evening at peak times," Akuo Energy's general director for the Indian Ocean, Xavier Ducret, told DW while walking along the lines of solar panels on a recent Thursday morning.
+Plus, a battery system stores the electricity during the day to feed it into the grid in the evening at peak times," Akuo Energy's general director for the Indian Ocean, Xavier Ducret, told DW.

-A team of farmers was busy attending the site's various types of fruits and vegetables growing beneath the panels.
+Nearby, a team of farmers was busy attending to the site's various types of fruits and vegetables growing beneath the panels.

 Edited by: Hardy Graupner